-Exceptions, if any, are noted below.
-Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies Office/Exchange behavior in accordance with the SHOULD or SHOULD NOT prescription.

-Unless otherwise specified, the term MAY implies that Office/Exchange does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term MAY implies that the product does not follow the prescription.

-<1> Properties of type PtypGuid do not have variable length values (they are always 16 bytes long).
-However, like variable length properties, they are stored in a stream by themselves in the .MSG file because the values have a large size.
+<1> Section 2.1.2: Properties of type PtypGuid do not have variable length values (they are always 16 bytes long).
+However, like variable length properties, they are stored in a stream by themselves in the.MSG file because the values have a large size.
 Therefore, they are grouped along with variable length properties.

-<2> The Outlook 2007 SP1 and Outlook 2003 SP3 implementations of the .MSG file format specification will limit the number of recipients in a .MSG file to 2048.
-They will fail to open the .MSG file if the number of recipients is greater than 2048.
+<2> Section 2.2.1: The Outlook 2010, Outlook 2007, and Outlook 2003 implementations of the MSG file format specification will limit the number of recipients in a MSG file to 2048.
+They will fail to open the MSG file if the number of recipients is greater than 2048

-<3> The Outlook 2007 SP1 and Outlook 2003 SP3 implementations of the .MSG file format specification will limit the number of attachments in a .MSG file to 2048.
-They will fail to open the .MSG file if the number of attachments is greater than 2048.
+<3> Section 2.2.2: The Outlook 2010, Outlook 2007, and Outlook 2003 implementations of the MSG file format specification will limit the number of attachments in a MSG file to 2048.
+They will fail to open the MSG file if the number of attachments is greater than 2048.

-<4> If the string named property belongs to the PS_INTERNET_HEADERS [MS-OXPROPS] property set, then the Outlook 2007 SP1 and Outlook 2003 SP3 implementations of the .MSG file format specification will convert the Unicode property name to lower case before computing the equivalent CRC-32 for it.
+<4> Section 2.2.3.2.2.1: If the string named property belongs to the PS_INTERNET_HEADERS [MS-OXPROPS] property set, then the Outlook 2010, Outlook 2007, and Outlook 2003 implementations of the.MSG file format specification will convert the Unicode property name to lower case before computing the equivalent CRC-32 for it.